 While the MPOB (Malaysian Palm Oil Board) has managed to certify over 85 percent of the country’s planted area under the national scheme, smallholders remain a challenge.

 This is why Earthworm is working to strengthen farmer resilience and trace them back to their plantations.

 With local partners, we have identified farmers willing to participate in sustainable farming practices and income diversification, Kiah Hui said.
-Diagnostics from this year will be used to design interventions in 2021.
+Diagnostics from 2020 will be used to design interventions in 2021.

-The COVID-19 pandemic has been the biggest challenge to the field team this year, impairing our ability to get into the field, Kiah Hui said.
+The COVID-19 pandemic has been the biggest challenge to the field team in 2021, impairing our ability to get into the field, Kiah Hui said.

 Much of 2021 was spent in lockdown in Malaysia, with the palm oil industry facing labour shortages as a result of inter-district movement restrictions by the government.

 Producers of raw materials worldwide have been facing worker shortages, heatwaves and vermin infestation.
 This is driving stocks of the most consumed edible oils – palm, soybean, rapeseed and sunflower seed – to their lowest levels in a decade.